peixetlift/Peixetlift.github.io/_posts/2018-01-06-Common-Linux_PrivEsc.md

 >**Notice that they are marked with an `s`**

 ## Task 6 : Exploiting writeable /etc/passwd

+The /etc/passwd file stores valuable account information, **it doesn't contain passwords**, it contains a list of the accounts of the system and it provides information about eeach and every of them, such as user ID, group ID, home directory, etc.
+This file needs to have read permissions because other utilities require it to properly work, however it must not have write permissions except for the root account.
+When a user can write in the /etc/passwd file, it can lead to a security breach, which is what we are going to exploit right about now :

+What direction privilege escalation is the attack?

+Horizontal privilege escalation occurs when we take over a user who is on the same privilege level as us.
+Vertical privilege escalation takes place when we want to access an account which privileges are higher than ours.

+* * *
+<p class="Answer"> Answer : Vertical</p>
+* * *

+The way to exploit the vulnerability that we have found (which is that /etc/passwd can be writen to by a non-superuser account) is adding a new line of text to /etc/passwd with the intention of creating a new account in the system, with the password that we decide, and superuser privileges.

 <style>
   .border {
   border-width: 0px;